This post has been updated for 2020.

 For determining when employees are exempt from overtime pay, the non-profit organization Workplace Fairness has a good online resource that you can check out here.

-2. Paying Employees by the Hour
+2. Paying employees by the hour

 Unless they’re salaried, most employees will be paid by the hour.
 Depending on their coverage status under the Fair Labor Standards Act (FLSA), most employees should be paid the current federal minimum wage of $7.25 per hour, but this can vary by state, county, and even city.

 For example, in Washington State, the state minimum wage is $13.50 per hour, taking precedence over the U.S. federal minimum wage of $7.25 per hour.
 That all changes if you’re in Seattle, where the city’s Office of Labor Standards’ Minimum Wage Ordinance requires an employee working within Seattle city limits who doesn’t receive tips to be paid $15 per hour by employers with 500 or fewer employees who don’t pay towards the employee’s medical benefits.
+Confused yet?

-Imagine having employees in other cities and counties in addition to Seattle, all with their own, nuanced minimum wage laws.
+Imagine having employees in other cities and counties in addition to Seattle, all with their own nuanced minimum wage laws.
 You can quickly learn the ins and outs of your city’s minimum wage ordinances if you’re only located there, but what if you have minimum wage employees in Los Angeles, Minneapolis, St. Louis, or Washington, D.C.?

 Thankfully for employers, most places in the U.S. simply require you to at least pay the federal minimum wage of $7.25 per hour, but even some people get tripped up on this one.
-Believe it or not, it’s a common mistake for employers to pay their employees based off employees’ schedules, not hours worked.
+Believe it or not, it’s a common mistake for employers to pay their employees based on employees’ schedules, not hours worked.

 Most instances of this happening are likely innocent mistakes as opposed to regulatory ignorance or foul play, so it’s important to pay careful attention when running payroll.